chenyil6/chenyil6.github.io/_pages/about.md

 The paper proposes a novel coreset construction framework, KeCO, for image classification tasks, aimed at enhancing the in-context learning capabilities of Large Vision-Language Models.
 KeCO leverages untapped data from the support set to aggregate category-relevant information into the coreset via feature-level updates.
 Notably, KeCO achieves strong performance in a simulated online scenario, demonstrating its practical applicability.

+## 🧩 Hobbies & Interests​

+In my free time, I enjoy reading, practicing digital art with Procreate, and watching films.

+* Books: I am a huge fan of ​Fredrik Backman’s works, especially *Britt-Marie Was Here*.
+The story of Mrs. Britt-Marie—a once-invisible homemaker who finally decides to drive alone to Paris, constantly encourages me.
+It inspires me to be 'the kind of person who jumps from the rock into the sea', reminding me that it's never too late to start a new life.

+* films: I am a super fan of Disney & Pixar, having watched almost every one of their classic movies, as well as their behind-the-scenes documentaries.
+My favorites include *Turning Red*, *Soul*, and *Inside Out* .
+There's a line from *Soul* that I particularly love: "I am going to live every minute of it."